 Metalwork technology is one of the technical courses studied in Technical Colleges in Nigeria.
 Metalworking is a science, art, craft, and trade.
-According to Anya and Kelly (2017), metalwork technology is one of the courses in technical colleges that are aimed at training skilled labor for self-reliance.
-Metalwork technology is a field of study that teaches individuals how to make use of metal to produce different products for daily needs.
-Danjuma and Umaru (2019) stated that Metalwork Technology is the activity of making objects/products out of metals.
-Metalwork is generally called Metalwork Technology because it involves modern ways of making metal products using different tools, equipment, and machines.
-Ombugus (2013) opined that the aim of the Metalwork technology curriculum at the Technical College level is to teach the learner how to practice the trade independently upon graduation.
-Okeme (2011) defined metalwork technology as the study of all aspects of metalworking such as bench, sheet, art, metal jewelry, metal finishing, forging, casting, machines, heat treating, material testing, welding, and other fasting methods in metal manufacturing.
-In this context, metalwork technology involves the study where metals are redesigned and reconstructed for modern objects used at home and the industries.
-Ruth Cardoso Rocha et al., (2023) stated that metalwork craftsmen are involved among others in the following operations: manipulating complex tools and equipment; determining and selecting appropriate metals; determination and committing to obeying safety rules guiding the complex machines they are working with.
+According to Anya and Kelly (2017) metalwork technology is one of the courses in technical colleges which are aimed at training skilled labour for self-reliance.
+Metalwork technology is a field of study that teaches individual how to make use of metal to produce different product for daily needs.
+Danjuma and Umaru (2019) stated that Metalwork Technology is the activity of making objects / products out of metals.
+Metal works is generally called Metalwork Technology because it involves modern ways of making metal products using different tools, equipment and machines.
+Ombugus (2013) opined that the aim of Metalwork technology curricular at the Technical College level is to teach the learner how to practice the trade independently upon graduation.
+Maigida (2013) defined metalwork technology as the study of all aspects of metalworking such as bench, sheet, art, metal jewelry, metal finishing, forging, casting, machines, heat treating, material testing, welding and other fasting methods in metal manufacturing.
+In this context, metal work technology involves the study where metals are redesign and reconstructed for modern objects used at home and the industries.
+Eze (2011) stated that the metal work craftsmen are involved among others in the following operations: manipulating complex tools and equipment; determination and selection of appropriate metals; determination and commitment to obeying safety rules guiding the complex machines they are working with.

-Metalwork studies aim to produce skilled craftsmen for self or paid employment in the world of work.
-In the metalwork curriculum, there are some operations/tasks enumerated in metal cutting operations.
-According to the National Board for Technical Education (NBTE, 2013) metalwork process involves complex tasks.
-Such tasks are taught in step-by-step procedures to enable students to acquire the required skills for machine operation.
-According to Anya (2015), the step-by-step procedure will facilitate their rate of acquisition of practical skills.
+Metalwork studies aims to produce skilled craftsmen for self or paid employment in the world of work.
+In metalwork curriculum, there are some operations / tasks enumerated in metal cutting operations.
+According to National Board for Technical Education (NBTE, 2013) metalwork process involves complex tasks.
+Such tasks are taught in step by step procedure to enable students to acquire the required skills for machine operation.
+According to Anya (2015) the step by step procedure will facilitate their rate of acquisition of practical skills.

-Skills acquisition is one of the surest ways through which young people can find their way into the labor market either in the public or private sectors.
-Jing et al., (2023) defined skill as the ability to perform expertly and facilitate performance during employment.
-Matsumoto et al (2022) note that skill is an individual capability to control elements of behavior, thinking, and feeling within specified content and particular task domain.
-Advances in technology have rendered metalwork skills inadequate for work in the metal process industry; while creating needs for new and often sophisticated skills.
+Skills acquisition is one of the surest ways through which young people can find their ways into the labour market either in the public or private sectors.
+Osuala (2004), defined skill as the ability to perform expertly, facilitate performance during employment.
+Michael (2004), notes that skill is an individual capability to control element of behavior, thinking and feeling within specified content and within particular task domain.
+Advance in technology have rendered metalwork skills inadequate for work in metal process industry; while creating needs for new and often sophisticated skills.
 This is because metal products are coming with new devices as a result of technological advancements.
-(Lima et al., 2023) With the seemingly rapid growth in metal users in Nigeria today, there is a need to improve the skills of the workforce needed for the metal industry.
+With the seemingly rapid growth in metal users in Nigeria today, there is need to improve skills of the workforce needed for metal industry.